keylime/keylime/doc/xen-vtpm-notes.md

 `vtpm_policy = {"23":["ffffffffffffffffffffffffffffffffffffffff","0000000000000000000000000000000000000000"],"15":"0000000000000000000000000000000000000000"}`

-on the vtpmmgr domain (which must should have been brought up first before the vtpm attached to the clone trusty-linux-keylime.
+on the vtpmmgr domain (which must should have been brought up first before the vtpm attached to the clone xenial-linux-keylime.

 first need to do platform init with the keys from dom0 from way back at the beginning of this guide.  scp them over and then run: